Learn to Hunt

 Ensure Consistency with Federal Regulations

 Additionally, the proposed rules adopt changes to the most current EPA methods for measuring air pollutant emissions (stack testing and continuous monitoring), the revised definition of “volatile organic compounds” (also known as “VOC”), and updated federal modeling guidelines used for the Prevention of Significant Deterioration (PSD) program.
-The draft proposal also includes adoption of revisions to federal new source performance standards (NSPS) and air toxics standards (also known as National Emissions Standard for Hazardous Air Pollutants or NESHAP).
+The proposal also includes adoption of revisions to federal new source performance standards (NSPS) and air toxics standards (also known as National Emissions Standard for Hazardous Air Pollutants or NESHAP).
 Adopting EPA’s amendments allows state rules to be consistent with federal regulations and provides certainty to affected businesses and other interested stakeholders.